kwertyops/byte-of-python/src/nested_for_loops.md

 print("*****")
 print("*****")
 ```
-it is disappointing because of its inflexibility.
 If we want to change the number of rows and columns depending on user input, the above strategy won't work.

-Our first attempt will be to write a flexible code block to output just one line of stars:
+Our first attempt will be to write a flexible code block to output just one row of stars:

 ```python
 # output one row of 5 stars